cliffchristianson/STFRPhysics/FirstPrinciples.md

 Existing units of physics, mass(g), time(s), distance(m), etc are included.

 Additional a unit of 'turns'(t) is added.
-This is represented with a 3 component rotation vector which behaves much like a 3D position vector, other than applying changes to evertyhing orthagonal the line from the origin to it.
+This is represented with a 3 component rotation vector which behaves much like a 3D position vector, other than applying changes to everything orthagonal the line from the origin to it.

 Units that are multiplied are represented with their letter and a '-'(usually silent and not pronouced) separating them, for example `g-m` is mass times distance.
 Units that are divided by other units, a represented by their letters and are separated by a '/' (which is prounouced 'per' usually), for example 'm/s' is distance per time.